kriswallsmith/assetic/README.md

 <?php

 foreach ($css as $leaf) {
-    // each leaf is compressed by YUI echo $leaf->dump();
+    // each leaf is compressed by uglifycss echo $leaf->dump();
 }
 ```